 As a traditional art form, the story about rural life is told through the combination of wooden puppet and traditional musical playing on the water.

 In 2007, a 4-storey building named "Cánh Diều" (the Kite) built the third exhibition booths of the museum with the area of 500ha

-The objectives is to introduce foreign cultures, mainly the cultures of nations in the Southeast Asia.
+The objectives are to introduce foreign cultures, mainly the cultures of nations in Southeast Asia.

 The First Southeast Asia Museum

 The Java people in Indonesia has the tradition of dancing play since the 15th centuries.

 Actors wear masks and are guided the storyteller script, with the assist of Gamelan (A traditional musical instrument).

 The art of shadow puppet (wayang kulit) is originated from India.

 Actors perform the play of delicate puppet on a white background.